15 EASY & FUN DAY TRIPS FROM SÃO PAULO

 Guarujá also offers ecotourism activities, such as trekking, cycling, rappelling, and paragliding.
 For the ones who prefer to walk and see gorgeous views, there are trails of several levels that take you to enchanting observatories and beaches.
-You can also practise climbing, surfing, and hiking.
+You can also practice climbing, surfing, and hiking.

 11) SANTOS: The closest ocean city from Sao Paulo with amazing history

 - Distance from São Paulo: 79 km / 80 miles